Cutting Planarians: Planar Emulators for String Graphs: Technical Overview

-A \EMPH{cluster} of a graph $G$ is a set of vertices $C \subseteq V(G)$ such that $G[C]$ is connected.
-If $\cR$ is a set of regions and $C$ is a cluster, we say that $C$ has \EMPH{$\cR$-diameter} at most $\alpha$ if, for every $R_1, R_2 \in \cR$ that intersects $C$ we have $\dist_{\cR}(R_1, R_2) \le \alpha$ where $\dist_{\cR}$ denotes the distance in the region intersection graph $G_{\cR}$. \begin{lemma} There are absolute constants $\alpha_{\rm diam} = 170$ and $\alpha_{\rm hop} = 7884864$ such that the following holds.
-For any planar (base) graph $G$ and any set of regions $\cR$ on $G$, there is a partition of $V(G)$ into disjoint clusters $\cC = \{C_1, C_2, \dots, C_k\}$ such that \begin{enumerate} \item \textnormal{[Diameter.]} Every cluster $C_i\in \cC$ has $\cR$-diameter at most $\alpha_{\rm diam}$. \item \textnormal{[Scattering.]} For every region $R \in \cR$ and every two vertices $v_1, v_2 \in R$, there is a path in $G$ between $v_1$ and $v_2$ that intersects at most $\alpha_{\rm hop}$ clusters. \end{enumerate} \end{lemma} Notice the minor but crucial change in the [scattering] condition, compared to the Goal stated earlier in the technical overview: instead of asking each string/region $R$ to intersect only $O(1)$ many clusters, we instead guarantee that the existence of \emph{one path} between every pair of vertices on $R$ that intersects $O(1)$ many clusters.
-Equipped with \Cref{lem:good-clustering}, we can prove \Cref{thm:main}. \begin{proof}[of \Cref{thm:main}] Let $G$ be a base graph and let $\cR$ be a set of regions on $G$.
-We aim to construct an $O(1)$-distortion planar emulator for the region intersection graph $G_{\cR}$.
-Let $\cC$ be the set of disjoint clusters, and let $\alpha_{\rm diam}$ and $\alpha_{\rm hop}$ be the constants from \Cref{lem:good-clustering}.
-Let \EMPH{$\hat H$} be the \EMPH{cluster graph} obtained from $G$ by contracting every (connected) cluster in $\cC$ into a supernode.
+Given a string graph, we find a representation of the string graph as a region contact graph \EMPH{$G_\cR$} on some planar graph $G$ (see \Cref{clm:string-to-contact}).
+Assume without loss of generality that the regions $\cR$ collectively cover all vertices in $G$ (otherwise, uncovered vertices can be deleted without changing the contact graph $G_\cR$).
+Apply \Cref{lem:good-clustering} on the base graph $G$ and set of regions $\cR$, and let $\cC$ be the resulting partition of $V(G)$ into clusters.
+Let \EMPH{$\hat H$} be the \EMPH{cluster graph} obtained from $G$ by contracting every (connected) cluster in $\cC$ into a single vertex.
 More precisely, $\hat H$ is the graph with vertex set $\cC$, where there is an edge between two clusters $C_1, C_2 \in \cC$ if and only if some vertex in $C_1$ is adjacent to some vertex in $C_2$ in $G$.
 Initialize $\EMPH{$H$} \gets \hat H$.
 For every region $R \in \cR$, create a new vertex in $H$ representing $R$, and add an edge between this vertex and an arbitrary cluster $C \in V(\hat H)$ that intersects $R$; this cluster $C$ is called the \EMPH{representative cluster} of $R$.
 See \Cref{fig:partition}.
 We will consider $H$ to be a weighted graph where each edge has weight $\alpha_{\rm diam}+1$.
 Clearly $H$ is planar: the contracted graph $\hat H$ is planar as it is obtained by contractions of the planar base graph $G$, and attaching new vertices by a single edge to $\hat H$ maintains planarity.
-We claim $H$ is an $O(1)$-distortion planar emulator for $G_{\cR}$.
+We claim $H$ is an $O(1)$-distortion planar emulator for $G_\cR$; we defer the proof to \Cref{SS:const-emu}.